 A: Stanford’s name use policies and guidelines are similar to those of other leading research universities and reflect best practices in higher education.

 Q: Do the guidelines apply only to commercial, for-profit companies?

-A: The guidelines apply to all entities, including non-profit organizations.
+A: The guidelines apply to all third-party entities, including non-profit organizations.
 For example, Stanford’s name and logos may not be used by a foundation for fundraising or marketing purposes.

 Q: Which office at Stanford manages name use?

 A: The president has delegated oversight authority to several senior Stanford leaders (see Admin Guide 1.5.4).
 The offices of the Vice President for Business Affairs and CFO, Vice President for Communications, and the General Counsel work closely with schools and units, the Provost’s Office and the Dean of Research to facilitate application of the guidelines as consistently as possible.
 In addition, Trademark Licensing approves use of Stanford’s name and logos on merchandise, such as t-shirts, lab coats, uniforms, water bottles, tote bags, etc. A Stanford school or unit’s communications officer can serve as its first point of contact.

 Q: Where can I find Stanford’s policies on use of its name and logos?